Outlook on the Water Purifier Global Market to 2026 - by Product Type, Technology, Sales Channel and Region

-The water purifier in a simpler term is defined as a device used to decontaminate the water from harmful substances, chemicals, pathogens, microorganisms, and other dissolved solids and to make it portable.
-A recent addition to a database- titled "Global Water Purifier Market Outlook, 2026" provides an in-depth insight of the market size by value and volume, analyzes the trends on factors like by types (Counter Top, Under Sink, Faucet Mount), by technology (RO, UV, Gravity Based, and Others) by Sales Channel (Online and Offline) by Region and by country.
+The water purifier in a simpler term is defined as the device used to decontaminate the water from harmful substances, chemicals, pathogens, microorganisms, and other dissolved solids and to make it portable.
+A recent addition to a database- titled "Global Water Purifier Market Overview, 2020-26" provides an in-depth insight of the market size by value and volume, analyzes the trends on factors like by types (Counter Top, Under Sink, Faucet Mount), by technology (RO, UV, Gravity Based, and Others) by Sales Channel (Online and Offline) by Region and by country.

-According to the recent reports of the United Nations and the World Health Organization, every 21 seconds, a child dies annually in developing countries due to waterborne diseases caused by contaminated water drinking.
-This is even worse in the developing economies due to scarcity of freshwater, rapid surge in population, and rise in pollution.
-The diminishing quality of water is a serious health hazard globally which has given a rise in the demand for water purifiers.
+While substantial progress has been made in increasing access to clean drinking water and sanitation, billions of people mostly in rural areas still lack these basic services.
+Nevertheless, up to 80% of available surface and groundwater is being used every year and water demand globally is projected to increase by 55% by 2050 according to united nations.
 This is to aid the market to reach a value of more than USD 65 Billion by the end of the year 2026, while in terms of volume it is expected to grow with an anticipated CAGR of less than 10%.
+The main reason for drinking water scarcity around the world is the growing human population at the same time as the water supply has remained the same furthermore it is exploited to a greater extent.

-Earlier, water purification only included boiling it that too specifically during the rains, to prevent any contamination.
-With increasing R&D, new innovations have occurred in the water purifiers and along with newer pollutants in the water body, the market is now full of choices.
-Some of these pollutants comprise heavy metals like zinc, lead, nickel, copper, cobalt, magnesium, cadmium, chromium, or molybdenum can cause kidney stones or blood disorders, and simply boiling the water is not the most effective solution.
-The purchase decision of the water purifier depends on the metal contaminants in the water and the hardness level.
-Considering the fact RO water purifiers are safe, cost-effective, and easy to maintain, the segment held nearly half of the market share.
-Even though it is the most effective purifier, requires electricity and a lot of produces a lot of wastewater, making it a questionable choice in extreme rural regions.
-On the other hand, the UV water purifier scores point being able to work with low electricity consumption and low maintenance cost too.
+Put it bluntly, water pollution kills.
+In fact, it caused 1.8 million deaths in 2015.
+Contaminated water can also make humans severely ill.
+Every year, unsafe water sickens about 1 billion people.
+And low-income communities are disproportionately at risk because their homes are often closest to the most polluting industries.
+Considerably the RO water purifiers are one of the safe, cost-effective and easy to maintain, the segment held nearly half of the market share.
+Even in water-wealthy nations, accidental or illegal releases from sewage treatment facilities, contribute harmful pathogens to waterways.
+Thousands of people across the United States are sickened every year by Legionnaires' disease, with cases cropping up from California's Disneyland to Manhattan's Upper East Side.
 The UV water purifier segment is expected to grow with an anticipated growth of 11.47%, which is yet the lowest among the type of purifiers classified on technology.

-While the rural population considers the water purifier as equipment to aid them with better quality drinking water, the urban population wants to ensure that it fits well within their kitchen decor and adds up elegance.
-This has given a hike in the under sink purifier segment, which in 2015 was at USD 15.29 Billion.
+Aging water infrastructure and old pipelines are also major causes of water contamination.
+One such common case is the recent lead contamination crisis in Flint, Michigan.
+The problem went far beyond Flint and involved much more than leads, as a wide range of chemical pollutants, from heavy metals such as arsenic and mercury to pesticides and nitrate fertilizers getting into water supplies.
+The market has witnessed a hike in the under sink purifier segment, which in 2015 was at USD 15.29 Billion.
+As groundwater works its way through the soil, it can pick up excess nutrients and transport them to the water table.
+When polluted groundwater reaches drinking water systems it can pose serious public health threats.
 By the end of the forecasted period, the faucet water purifier type is expected to hold a share of nearly 20% in the market for the same reason.
-On top of it, the faucet type purifier can be an advantage in extreme rural regions as there might be one or two common water taps among few houses, and the use of such purifiers would allow them to enjoy quick access to safe drinking water cost-effectively.

-Based on sales channel, the market is segmented into online and offline markets, of which offline sales channel holds an unbeatable market share of nearly 90%.
-This was attributed to the higher affinity of consumers, as they are perceived to be safe and sometimes allow the consumers to able to taste the water before purchase.
+Based on the sales channel, the offline sales channel holds an unbeatable market share of nearly 90%.
+This can be attributed to the higher affinity of consumers toward physical stores, which are perceived to be safe and allow consumers to have a trial before purchase.
 Moreover, retail stores have the added advantage of immediate gratification, which further boosts their popularity.
-However, with millennials as decision-makers, it is obvious for the online sales channel to grow, expected to be reflected as a growth rate of 17% through the forecasted period.
-The availability at less expensive cost is a factor that drives the non-portable water purifier market growth.
-The penetration is to increase in the coming years due to its capability to purify and store large amounts of water.
+With millennials as decision-makers, it is obvious for the online sales channel to grow, expected to be reflected as a growth rate of 17% through the forecasted period.

-Regionally, Asia holds the lion's share of the market, as the region is home to almost 60% of the world's population.
-The major countries like China, India, Vietnam, Thailand, Indonesia, the Philippines, and Macau are a few of the emerging markets for water purifiers.
+Regionally, Asia holds the highest share of the market, as the region is home to almost 60% of the world's population.
 However, Latin America, along with Middle East & Africa is expected to incline in the coming years, due to the increase in the penetration level of water purifiers, and deterioration in the quality of water.
 The North America and Europe markets are leading towards maturity, having witnessed increased penetration and superior quality of drinking water.
 China, the US, and India are the top 3 countries in the global water purifier market, accounting for more than USD16 Billion in the year 2020.
-The renowned water purifier market players have focused on launching well-equipped products with advanced water purification technologies in these markets.

 Key players in the market are: 3M, A.O.
 Smith Corporation, Aquatech International LLC, Brita GmbH, BWT Holding Gmbh, Coway Company Limited, Culligan International Company, EcoWater System LLC, Eureka Forbes Limited, GE Appliances, Ion Exchange LLC, Kent RO System Ltd, Kinetico Inc., LG Electronics, Mitsubishi Rayon Cleansui Co.
 Ltd, Panasonic Corporation, Pentair PLC, Tata Chemicals Ltd., Unilever N.V., and Whirlpool